 July 13, 2014, Sunday ~ Early Sunday Morning, I left the beauty of the river to arrive at The LORD’s Harvest International Church by 8:30 AM to set up.
 After unloading the car, Jeremiah, a strong teenager, willing to help arrived around 9:00 AM to help which was great because I could not lift the tables.
-The others that committed to be there to help set up, arrived quite late…after the service began.
+The others that committed to be there to help set up, arrived quite late…long after the service began.
 Pastor Vishaal set up the new “over the ear” microphone (a recent gift from an HGRM Intercessor).
 It was very helpful to have this all set up so that I did not have to use a lapel Microphone or the hand-held Microphone.

 After the morning worship, I provided a brief teaching on the 19 positions of worship taken from Biblical research.
 Then I introduced each of the Worship Instruments (approximately 100) providing explanation, description, design, Scripture references, and the languages of colors, signs, numbers and symbols.

 The season of Worship was a time of great release for intercession for the Nations of the World.

 At the close of the service, Pastor Vishaal shared a vision that he had about lots of ribbons, colors, and more colors exploding, then in the center, the word LOVE...it was just quite something…very anointed, full of the LORD's Glory.